abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 93: April 4, 2018

+Today's Progress:  Completed the Simon Game Challenge.

+Thoughts: Went back to fix the Exact Change challenge with the rounding issue.
+Ended up reviewing and adapting different solutions posted by other users to overcoming the rounding issue that was preventing test #5 from passing.

+Link to work: <a href="https://codepen.io/abbywilson/pen/jzzbbW">Simon Game</a>

 ### Day 92: April 3, 2018

 Today's Progress:  Continued working on the Simon Game Challenge.